 And of course, each solution has its own price point and requires different levels of effort for installation.
 Finally, each solution has a unique user experience for delivering real-time data.
 This last point is of course critical in the context delivering value to consumers.
 Simply put, ease and pleasure-of-use are critical in engaging people to measure and manage energy where few have before done so.

-The comprehensive table below compares legacy devices on the market.
+The comprehensive table below compares energy monitoring devices on the market.
 Each of these devices relies upon CT-based current measurement while also boasting a mobile app, solar expansion ability, and insight into savings and efficiency.
 These were the “table stakes” for evaluation in the matrix.

 Of these, Sense may be the most recognized brand, offering relative ease of installation, real-time data, artificial intelligence (AI), and a mature app.
 However, at nearly $300 the price point is relatively high.
 Further, many reviews point to continuing difficulties in identifying individual appliances with AI.
 Towards the other end of the price spectrum, at about $160, Efergy offers a battery-powered unit with data provided semi-continuously at 10-second intervals.